yggdrasil-au/xampp-cli/README.md

 * Only **Apache** is supported.
 MySQL/FileZilla/Mercury/Tomcat are intentionally **ignored**.
 * Service features not implemented in this tool, only foreground run instances.
 * **Virtual host configs** are automatically managed in `apache\conf\extra\httpd-vhosts.conf` with clear markers.
-* Each project gets a `.lampctl-project.conf` file to track configuration and enable updates.
+* Each project gets a `.wlampctl-project.conf` file to track configuration and enable updates.

 ---